redelivre/redelivre/src/wp-content/plugins/facebook-thumb-fixer/readme.txt

 <a href="https://wordpress.org/support/plugin/facebook-thumb-fixer">Facebook Thumb Fixer Support</a> at the official Wordpress repository.

-Go to 'Facebook Thumb Fixer' in WordPress admin for more information about how it works, what it does, and how to resolve common problems.

 == How to set a fall-back image ==

 Go to Settings -> General and scroll down until you find 'Default Facebook Thumb'.
-Put the path to your fall-back image there.
+Choose or upload a fall-back image.
 Make sure it's at least 1200x630 or 600x315.

 == How to set a Facebook App ID ==

 If you have a Facebook App, you can get the App ID from <a href="https://developers.facebook.com/apps/" target="_blank">your developer dashboard</a>.

-Specify your Facebook App ID Settings -> General.
+Specify your Facebook App ID Settings -> General and scroll down until you find 'Facebook App ID'.

 == How to set an object type ==

-<strong>Posts and Pages</strong>
+<strong>Posts and pages</strong>

 On each page or post you edit there is an 'Open Graph Object Type' meta box.
 Simply make a section from there to specify what Object Type the page or post is.
 Example: If the it's an article, then choose 'article'.
 If it's a product, choose 'product'.
-To help you decide what Object Type to choose, go <a href-"https://developers.facebook.com/docs/reference/opengraph" target="_blank">here</a> to learn the differences between them all.
+To help you decide what Object Type to choose, go <a href="https://developers.facebook.com/docs/reference/opengraph" target="_blank">here</a> to learn the differences between them all.

 Note: If no selection is made for posts or pages then the Object Type will be 'article', which in most cases is fine.

 <strong>Home page</strong>

-To specify what Object Type your homepage is, go to the Wordpress Settings -> General page and make a selection from the 'Home page Object Type' field.
+To specify what Object Type your homepage is, go to Settings -> General, scroll down until you find 'Homepage Object Type' and make a selection.
+After you've specified a Default Facebook Thumb, Homepage Object Type and saved the options, you'll then be able to view an approximate preview of your homepage when shared on Facebook.

-Note: If no selection is made for the home page then the Object Type will be 'webpage', which in most cases is probably what you want.
+Note: If no selection is made for the home page then the Object Type will default to 'webpage', which in most cases is probably what you want.

+<strong>Known issues</strong>

+Divi theme is not houring the WordPress strip_shortcodes() function, and so if you have a shortcode early on in a post you may see unexpected results when sharing on social media.

 == Changelog ==

+= 1.7.5 =

+Added new object types: business.business
+Added new object types: place
+Removed incorrect object type: object
+Fixed malformed anchor in readme
+Fixed typos

+= 1.7.4 =

+Added option to disable meta tags for specific posts and pages.
+Fixed issue related to shortcodes in the content.
+Fixed incorrect text domain.

+= 1.7.3 =

+POT file renamed.

+= 1.7.2 =

+Fixed incorrect text domain.

+= 1.7.1 =

+Employed more reliable method for determining image dimensions.
+Added debug button for homepage testing.
+Added missing translation strings.

+= 1.7 =

+Fixed Facebook scraping issue caused by double quotes in excerpts.
+Pages now use truncated main content when excerpt does not exist.
+Added media galley browsing button for when choosing a default image.
+Added plugin activation message prompting users to set default thumbnail image.
+Added translation support.

 = 1.6 =